-Agnes & Me Part 2
+Agnes & Me - part 2

 So Agnes and I grew up in the same small town by Göta Kanal in Sweden which I wrote about last month.
 But we also share an unusual pastime and profession.
 In another life, I didn’t get up at 4 am to write; I got up at 4 am to cut and stitch.